honeybunnyo/airtable-clone/PROGRESS.md

 - column sorting was broken because order wasnt being set properly when creating columns
 - updated view sidebar to be fixed, and the table to be scrollable

+### Day 7
+Fixes:
+- Fetch paginated rows only when scrolled to the bottom of table instead of automatically
+- Redid a bit of the table formatting (borders, update add row & button UI)
+New:
+- Sticky table header